mikeplis/fleaflicker-import/README.md

 `python main.py 156387 1170258 myemail@example.com "mypassword" rankings.txt`

 If your password contains special characters, you'll have to enclose it in quotation marks as shown above.

+After running the script, you are encouraged to go to Fleaflicker and check that your rankings were successfully imported.